vogler75/automation-gateway/README.md

 # Version History

+## v1.8
+Upgraded to VertX 4.0.3 and splitted the value type to a base class with subclasses for Opc, Plc and DDS.
+Also the app names have been changed.
+The clustered apps are now named with "cluster".

 ## v1.7
 Added a first version of DDS support.
 Currently only MQTT subscribe and publish to DDS topics are functional.
 It is the app-dds application, the app-gateway must also be up and running.